Unwanted vibrations can significantly affect the sound quality and seriously degrade the performance of any audio and home cinema system.

 These vibrations are transferred to the rest of the chassis.
 E.g. in the case of tube amplifiers, to the tubes, disrupting the path of the electron beam between the cathode and the anode or in CD players – to the laser beam, affecting the error correction system.

-While there is no single perfect to isolate a audio components, the goal is trying to completely decouple the system from the floor and speakers.
-Best doing this is to provide the isolation platforms where vibrations are dissipated rather than reflected back into the component.
+While there is no single perfect to isolate audio components, the goal is trying to completely decouple the system from the floor and speakers.
+The best doing this is to provide the isolation platforms where vibrations are dissipated rather than reflected back into the component.

-Using Audio Engineers isolation feets and pads can easily eliminate unwanted resonances that can adversely affect the sound and picture quality of audio and video devices.
-The Audio Engineers AirPads and LiquiPads isolation feets and pads are easy to use to effectively isolation stereo amplifiers, AV amplifiers, projectors, bookshelf and center speakers, subwoofers, source devices and computing devices.
+Using Audio Engineers isolation feet and pads can easily eliminate unwanted resonances that can adversely affect the sound and picture quality of audio and video devices.
+The Audio Engineers ZeroPads Active and LiquiPads isolation feet and pads are easy to use to effectively isolation stereo amplifiers, AV amplifiers, projectors, source devices, computing devices, center-, bookshelf-, and floor standing speakers, subwoofers, Hi-Fi racks and media furniture.